afcarl/aptcron/README.md

 **aptcron** will merge all configuration files together, so you can split your configuration into as many files as you like.

-Almost all configuration can be given in the config files or via the command-line, where they have to be prefixed with `--`.
-The script runs fine without any configuration directive at all, if you are happy with the defaults.
-The syntax and defaults can be seen in this example:
+Almost every configuration option can be given in the config files or via the command-line, where they have to be prefixed with `--`.
+The syntax, available configuration options and their default values can be seen in this example configuration file:

     [DEFAULT]
     # If set to 'yes', aptcron won't update the index: